 - Poor customer experience

-Here we’ll take a look at employee engagement strategy — and the employee engagement best practices that every company should adopt.
+Here, we look at employee engagement strategy — and the employee engagement best practices — that every company should adopt.

-Employee disengagement is a widespread issue in both desk-based and frontline businesses alike.
-Employee engagement scores are likely to be low because of:
+Employee disengagement is a widespread issue in both desk-based and frontline businesses.
+Employee engagement scores are low because of:

-- Poor internal communication - A lack of transparency and communication within a business leaves employees feeling disconnected from their teams and leaders.
-Internal communication can suffer when leaders and managers are overworked, when internal comms are not made a priority, or when the right tooling isn’t in place to make communication easy.
+- Poor internal communication.
+A lack of transparency and communication within a business leaves employees feeling disconnected from their teams and leaders.
+Internal communication suffers when leaders and managers are overworked, when internal comms are not made a priority, and when the right communication tools aren’t in place.

 Any business looking to get the most from its workforce has to stay up-to-date with employee engagement best practices.
 But for leaders in frontline organizations, the stakes are particularly high.

-- Frontline workers can suffer socially in their roles.
-They won’t spend much time at HQ, if any.
+- Social experience.
+Frontline workers don’t spend much time at HQ, if any.
 And the nature of their work means they spend their days in different locations, often working in isolation.
 This makes it hard to maintain a sense of community and engagement, and it risks frontline employees feeling on the margins of your organization, particularly in comparison to their desk-based peers.

-- The frontline work experience can be less flexible and rewarding compared to desk-based employees too.
+- Work experience.
+The frontline work experience can be less flexible and rewarding compared to desk-based employees.
 Few frontline employees are given development opportunities (despite wanting them) and many fail to get the recognition they deserve.
-On a more practical level, swapping shifts can be inefficient at best, and impossible at worst.
+On a more practical level, basic tasks like swapping shifts are inefficient at best — and impossible at worst.

 Employee disengagement can have serious consequences in frontline sectors.
-It can lead to health and safety risks, poor patient outcomes or customer care, and compliance issues — ultimately causing a frontline organization to fail.
+It can lead to health and safety risks, poor customer care, and compliance issues, as well as employee dissatisfaction and churn.

 - Care — show employees you care about their wellbeing as well as the company’s bottom line